Tenant Screening Guide 2026: Boost Leasing Speed

 What to Measure

-- Verification Speed: Time taken to validate ID and documents (target <1 hour).
+• Verification Speed: Time taken to validate ID and documents while still completing required disclosures, notices, and human review where needed.

 Segment Playbook